 Our starting point in the story of God is that all humans were created in love and for love.
 There is no hierarchy of value for a human life.
 But when dehumanization occurs, especially in the form of violence, we must turn again to Christ, who taught us that what we do to the most vulnerable, we have also done unto him.
 And we must ask for guidance from the Spirit as we critically examine ourselves, our institutions, our beliefs, and our practices which retain and perpetuate expressions of violence against non-white bodies.

 For more than ten years, Highlands Church has sought to answer the call to do justice, to love kindness, and to walk humbly with God.
 We will continue to take care of those who are harmed by unjust systems.
 We will insist on fairness for all people.
 We will remain loyal to those who have no voice.
 We will oppose authority when those in charge abuse their power.
-We will hold sacred the bodies of black and brown people.
+We will hold sacred the bodies of black and brown women and men.
 We will work for justice until there is true liberty for all.

 This is an essential part of our work as followers of the One who came and suffered in solidarity with the oppressed and marginalized, and who gave as the most important of all the commands: to love God, love our neighbors, and love ourselves.